Content Map Terms

 Although most cases of influenza (flu) get better without causing other problems, complications sometimes develop.

-• Bronchiolitis, which is an inflammation of the small air passages (bronchioles).
-Bronchiolitis affects infants and is the leading cause of serious lower respiratory illness.
+• Bronchiolitis.
+This is an inflammation of the small air passages.
+It affects infants and is the leading cause of serious lower respiratory illness.

-• Sinusitis, which is an infection or inflammation of the mucous membranes that line the inside of the nose and facial sinuses.
-Facial sinuses are hollow spaces, or cavities, located around the eyes, cheeks, and nose.
+• Sinusitis.
+This means the mucous membranes that line the inside of the nose and facial sinuses become infected and inflamed.

-• Croup, which is a swelling or obstruction in the windpipe (trachea).
-It causes a distinctive hoarseness and a barking cough, a high-pitched sound (stridor) heard when breathing in, and trouble breathing.
+• Croup.
+Croup is a swelling or blockage in the windpipe.
+It causes hoarseness, a barking cough, a high-pitched sound when breathing in, and trouble breathing.

-• Inflammation of the heart muscle (myocarditis), inflammation of muscles (myositis), or inflammation of the sac around the heart (pericarditis).
+• Inflammation of the heart muscle, the sac around the heart, or other muscles.

 Credits